 In addition, Google’s map rankings now are a significant factor as well.
 They appear right in between the paid ads and the organic listings.
 Ranking here can have a profound impact on the number of leads your website generates.

 Here we’ll talk about the necessity of employing various lead development strategies for law firms to drive traffic to your firm’s website in 2019 and beyond.
-If you would like to discuss any of the strategies mentioned below with Travis, you can use this link to schedule an appointment today.
+If you would like to discuss any of the strategies mentioned below with Michael, you can use this link to schedule an appointment today.

 Page Authority: Ranking as Much as Possible